 While I was completing this letter the BBC broadcast a follow-up news report on 30 September 2013, shortly prior to the transmission of the full Panorama programme Saving Syria’s Children the same evening.

 Comparing the 29 August and 30 September reports a discrepancy in the soundtrack was apparent.
 In the first, “Dr Rola” (her face covered by a mask) had referred to “napalm”, in the second she said “chemical weapon”.
 I commented on this in the PS to my letter.
 The audio editing was subsequently discussed by former UK ambassador and political blogger Craig Murray here and here.
-Speculation on this point has since been widespread (see for example this RT report which has received over 70,000 views across various You Tube postings).
+Speculation on this point has since been widespread (see for example this RT report).
 My own concern remains on the evidence of wider fabrication in the hospital scenes.